temporalio/cli/docs/workflow/show.md

 ### show

-Show Event History for a Workflow Execution
+Show Event History for a Workflow Execution.

 **--address**
 host:port for Temporal frontend service